 2.)
 With stiff legs, lean over and grab the bar with a shoulder wide grip.

 3.)
-As you drag the barbell, bring your shins forward for it to touch the bar.
+As you pull the bar, bring your shins forward for them to touch the bar.
 Also, make sure your hips are steady in place.

 4.)
 Without dropping your hips, lift/squeeze your chest up to tighten your back muscles and straighten your lower back.